MERLCenter/MERL-Center-public/learning-content/beginners-guides/Dispelling-myths-qualifying-assumptions.md

+# DO NOT MAKE EDITS ON THIS FILE.
+UPDATES SHOULD BE MADE HERE: https://github.com/MERLTech/MERL-Center-public/blob/new-jekyll-site/_guides/2021-04-23-Dispelling-myths-qualifying-assumptions.md

 # Dispelling myths and qualifying assumptions about open source for MERL practitioners

 _By Melissa Edmiston, Brittany Stubbs, Anh Bui and Mala Kumar, with edits by Stephanie Coker_